centrify/container-security/docker-files/Centrify-Agent-for-Linux-using-host-identity/README.md

 1. DO NOT run __cunenroll__ inside the docker container.
 This may affect the configuration in the host as well as other containers.
 1. DO NOT run __creload__ inside the docker container.
 It does not change anything in the container or the host.
 1. If you unenroll the host and then re-enroll the host to Centrify Identity Platform again, all docker containers __MUST__ be restarted.
 Otherwise, Centrify Agent for Linux functionalities will not work in the docker container.
-1. If you run the command __/usr/share/centrifycc/bin/centrifycc status__ inside the docker container to get the status of the agent, it will show that CentrifyCC is not running.
-Actually it shows that the CentrifyCC service is not running inside the container, which is expected.
+1. If you run the command (For version 18.7 to 18.11) __/usr/share/centrifycc/bin/centrifycc status__ or (For version 19.3 or later) __cinfo -A__ inside the docker container to get the status of the agent, it will show that CentrifyCC / Cagent is not running.
+Actually it shows that the CentrifyCC / Cagent service is not running inside the container, which is expected.
 (Ref: 60633)

 ## Limitations
 1. You cannot use Centrify Privileged Access Service to manage passwords for the local accounts inside the docker container.
 (Ref: 60408)